pengfei99/doc_center/docs/hadoop/casd_utils/drees_bulle_support/D1MUTUA_onboarding.md

 pip install jupyterlab
 ```

-To facilitate the usage of jupyterlab, CASD has developped a launcher to avoid port confict between users.
+To facilitate the usage of jupyterlab, CASD has developed a launcher to avoid port conflict between users.
 To start a jupyterlab, you can run

 ```shell
 run_jupyterlab